Dougherty County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: After booking, you will generally be allowed to make phone calls.
-Use this opportunity to contact family, friends, or an attorney.
-It is advisable to contact a DUI attorney as soon as possible.
+- Phone Calls: You will typically be allowed to make a phone call shortly after booking.
+Use this opportunity to contact a family member, friend, or attorney.

-- Bail: Bail is a financial guarantee that you will appear in court.
-The amount of bail in Dougherty County can vary depending on the circumstances of your arrest, including your prior criminal record.
+- Bail: Bail is set to ensure your appearance in court.
+The amount can vary depending on the circumstances of your arrest and your prior record.

 Critical Deadlines

-- ALR Hearing Deadline: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Georgia Department of Driver Services (DDS).
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failing to request a hearing within this timeframe will result in automatic license suspension.
+- ALR Hearing Request: 15 Days You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing to challenge the suspension of your driver's license.
+Failing to request a hearing within this timeframe results in automatic license suspension.

 Local Resources